Bash-KZ/getting-started-with-astra-java/README.md

 ### Connecting to Astra with a Secure Connect Bundle

-To see how to connect to Astra using the Secure Connect Bundle you can look at the `connectToApollo()` method in [SessionManager](src/main/java/com/datastax/astra/dao/SessionManager.java).
+To see how to connect to Astra using the Secure Connect Bundle you can look at the `connectToAstra()` method in [SessionManager](src/main/java/com/datastax/astra/dao/SessionManager.java).
 In this method you will find the code which:

 1. Creates a `Cluster` instance using the builder.